bedecarroll/blog/content/posts/2013-10-21-the-internet-fishing-trawler-monitoring-edition.md

     features in there.
 Eric Shanks at The IT Hollow has [a great break down on the new features](http://theithollow.com/2013/10/vmware-vcops-5-8-announced/).

-* By default you can’t really get data out of vCOps but there is a [community PowerShell module](http://velemental.com/2012/09/04/unofficial-vmware-vcenter-operations-powershell-module/) to allow you to get the stats out.
+* By default you can't really get data out of vCOps but there is a [community PowerShell module](http://velemental.com/2012/09/04/unofficial-vmware-vcenter-operations-powershell-module/) to allow you to get the stats out.
 [Brian Wuchner over at EnterpriseAdmins.org shows how to use it](http://enterpriseadmins.org/blog/scripting/getting-data-out-of-vcops/).